devbootstrap/SOLID-Principles-Examples-using-Typescript/ocp/README.md

 Note that this principle is based around examples of Inheritance and so therefore the examples will be based on Inheritance.
 However, later on we will show how we prefer composition over inheritance as a general rule.

-## Example: Extending the behaviour StoreLogger Class and using that in instances of MessageStore
+## Example: Extending the behaviour StoreLogger Class

 We could use inheritance to redefine one of our classes, for example the [StoreLogger](./src/StoreLogger.ts) class.
 We could redefine each of the methods with calls to a different type of logger solution and call that the [StoreLoggerSplunk](./src/StoreLoggerSplunk.ts) class since we may want to log to a remote [Splunk](https://www.splunk.com/) application.